jbatnozic/hobgoblin-engine/Overlays/SPeMPE/Examples/MultiplayerFoundation/README.md

 - **Connecting to server experience:** Player enters the game, now there is only one context that the player sees and it's in client mode.
 So they connect to a server and play the game.
 They don't care if the server is dedicated or not.

+By the way, the above is how some popular games out in the real world, including Minecraft, function.
+As long as it's implemented correctly it's a _good idea_.

 Now that we've covered the philosophy behind contexts and context design, let's move on to how to actually achieve it...

 ### Context Components